ZetCode

 Integer Class Methods

-The Integer class provides numerous static and instance methods for working with int values.
-Key methods include value conversions, string parsing, comparison operations, and bit manipulation utilities.
-The class also contains useful constants like MIN_VALUE and MAX_VALUE.
+The Integer class includes numerous static and instance methods for working with integer values.
+Key methods include:

 Creating Integer Objects